 Where to go glamping in Korea

 Glamping sites are all over South Korea, whether it’s within an hour from Seoul or farther away, in the middle of nowhere.
 Depending on what you are looking for and the time you have, you can look for glamping sites in the mountains, by the sea, in the countryside or even right next to the city.

 BANU offers visitors the possibility to book one of many spacious, modern-looking cabins in the middle of the pretty nature.
-These luxurious cabins are fully furnished, have a well equipped kitchen, and each of them comes with their own deck, where barbecue gear and a campfire pit are available (check for additional fees).
+These luxurious cabins are fully furnished, have a well-equipped kitchen, and each of them comes with its own deck, where barbecue gear and a campfire pit are available (check for additional fees).
 There is also an open site surrounded by grass in the complex, as well as an eco-friendly vegetable garden, where you can even pick a few ingredients for your dinner.

 Reservation can be made through Naver Booking here.
 Prices differ depending on the type of room/cabin.